jordishore/Discord-Odesli-Bot/README.md

 # Discord bot for Odesli (formerly Songlink)
-A very simple bot that returns a song.link URL for songs shared to a channel using most major streaming platform's sahre URL's.
+A very simple bot that returns a song.link URL for songs shared to a channel using most major streaming platform's share URL's.

 ## Getting Started